Home » News & Updates » Can a Client Exclude His/Her Spouse In the Estate Plan? Yes and No – It’s a Little Complicated, Part 2: The Elective Share

 What Can Stop a Spouse from Receiving Their Share?

 There is a time limit for which the spouse needs to claim his/her Elective Share.
-The spouse has nine months from the opening of probate to file a claim for the Elective Share.
+The spouse has nine months from the date of death to file a claim for the Elective Share.
 If nine months pass and no claim is made for the Elective Share, the spouse cannot receive the portion.

 It is possible for the spouse to waive his/her right to claim the Elective Share at the client’s death.
 This is usually done in a prenuptial agreement.
 Among the various provisions of the prenuptial agreement, there is often one where each of the client and the spouse waives their right to an Elective Share in the other’s assets at death.
 This type of provision can also be part of a postnuptial agreement (“post” meaning after the marriage), but postnuptial agreements are very rare.
 If a couple is going to do an agreement, it is usually a prenuptial before marriage.